 How to create simple & stylish autumn decorations from the garden

 While you’re out shopping or walking, you can also find inspiration in shop windows and the countryside.
-And, of course, books are the greatest inspiration of all.
-This post has been inspired by Curley’s beautiful book, The Crafted Garden (pub Frances Lincoln).
+And, of course, books, Pinterest and Instagram.

 A simple lunch party decoration

-We had friends for lunch, so I decided to try out Louise’s Winter Squash vases.
+We had friends for lunch, so I decided to try out Louise’s Winter Squash vases from The Crafted Garden by Louise Curley (now out of print but available second-hand).
 They’d be perfect for any kind of party between now and when the Christmas decorations come out of the attic.